 The RoboCup “season” starts with the publication of the call for participation (CfP) via the website and mailing lists in late November or December in the year before the corresponding event.
 A first draft of the rule book for the competition is usually published around the same time.

 The CfP is the authoritative document about the requirements to qualify for RoboCup in a given year.
 It outlines the overall structure of the competition (i.e. how many teams can be qualified, which sub-competitions there are, etc.) and the qualification process, including deadlines.
 When writing your application, make sure to adhere to the given requirements (e.g. regarding length and structure) and directly address the points that the CfP asks for.

 Pay special attention to the rules regarding code usage (section A.1 of the rule book) and clearly state which foreign code you are using.
 Whether your code is based on another team’s released code or not, it must contain a major game critical component that is of your own development (examples for this are given in section A.1, too).
 The application must convince the TC that this component will be ready and used at RoboCup.
-Also note that, unlike for some other RoboCup leagues, the application document is not a team description paper.
-The SPL currently doesn’t collect team description papers.

 The CfP usually also requires an application video that focusses on your own developments ‐ it is not relevant to show the features of another team’s released code.
 Usually, the video must include an uncut scene of an autonomous kick-off and subsequent goal shot.
 Footage from the participation in regional opens is also helpful.